atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 #### X02.1 Public Sidewalks

-**X02.1.1 General**.\
+##### X02.1.1 General

 Where provided, *public sidewalks* shall comply with this section.

-#### X02.1.2 Pedestrian Access Route
+##### X02.1.2 Pedestrian Access Route

+###### X02.1.2.1 General

-**X02.1.2.1 General.** Where *public sidewalks* are provided, they shall contain a *pedestrian access route*.
+Where *public sidewalks* are provided, they shall contain a *pedestrian access route*.
 The pedestrian access route shall connect to elements required to be accessible in Section X02.3 and shall meet the requirements set forth in Section X02.1.1 through Section X02.1.7.

 **Discussion:** The pedestrian access route must comply with the provisions of Section X02.1.1 through Section X02.1.7.
 However, if the public sidewalk is wider than the pedestrian access route, the portion of the public sidewalk outside the pedestrian access route is not required to comply with these sections.
 While the pedestrian access route is designed to be universally accessible, there are additional elements in the public sidewalk, such as stairs and handrails, that are used by some pedestrians with disabilities.
 These elements must also meet applicable standards in order to be accessible to those who choose to use them.
 The committee had a lengthy discussion of planning the public/private interface at the edge of the right-of-way to ensure access to new construction and to remove barriers to existing private sites and facilities that abut a new or altered public sidewalk.
 However, it was determined that conditions in the public right-of-way are so variable that it would be impossible to develop a provision covering such public/private coordination.
 The Access Board will use best practices case studies that illustrate a range of approaches as they develop technical assistance information during 2001.

+###### X02.1.2.2 Reduced Vibration Zone

-**X02.1.2.2 Reduced Vibration Zone.** Within the pedestrian access route, there shall be an unobstructed *reduced vibration zone* meeting the requirements of this section.
+Within the pedestrian access route, there shall be an unobstructed *reduced vibration zone* meeting the requirements of this section.
 The reduced vibration zone shall be a contiguous part of the pedestrian access route that connects to elements required to be accessible in Section X02.3, and shall meet the requirements set forth in Section X02.1.1 through Section X02.1.7.

 ***Advisory:** : The reduced vibration zone is intended to result in an unobstructed, smooth, and navigable path that is aligned to be as direct and free of meanders as possible.*